MagnusPetersen/EvoGen-Prompt-Evolution/README.md

 * **generations:** How many generations the algorithm runs for

-* population_count: How many prompts there are in each generation/how large each generation is
+* **population_count:** How many prompts there are in each generation/how large each generation is

-* prompt_length_max: Maximum prompt length when the population is initialized, during evolution this limit can be surpassed.
+* **prompt_length_max:** Maximum prompt length when the population is initialized, during evolution this limit can be surpassed.

-* prompt_length_min: Minimum prompt length when the population is initialized, during evolution this limit can be surpassed.
+* **prompt_length_min:** Minimum prompt length when the population is initialized, during evolution this limit can be surpassed.

-* artist_prop: Probability to sample from the artist list when adding or mutating a word.
+* **artist_prop:** Probability to sample from the artist list when adding or mutating a word.

-* genre_prop: Probability to sample from the genre list when adding or mutating a word.
+* **genre_prop:** Probability to sample from the genre list when adding or mutating a word.

-* custom_prop: Probability to sample from the custom user-defined list when adding or mutating a word.
+* **custom_prop:** Probability to sample from the custom user-defined list when adding or mutating a word.

 The difference between the sum of the three custom lists and 1 is the probability to sample from the English dictionary word list.

-* delete_prop: probability to delete a word per word in each prompt after each generation
+* **delete_prop:** probability to delete a word per word in each prompt after each generation

-* add_prop: probability to add a new word per word in each prompt after each generation from the word lists
+* **add_prop:** probability to add a new word per word in each prompt after each generation from the word lists

-* mutate_prop: probability to swap out a word per word in each prompt after each generation for a new word from the word lists
+* **mutate_prop:** probability to swap out a word per word in each prompt after each generation for a new word from the word lists

-* shuffle_prop: The probability to shuffle the order of words per prompt
+* **shuffle_prop:** The probability to shuffle the order of words per prompt

-* cross_prop: The cross-over probability is the probability of the parents of the next generation swapping prompt parts per parent pair
+* **cross_prop:** The cross-over probability is the probability of the parents of the next generation swapping prompt parts per parent pair

-* k: K denotes the rounds in the tournament selection process.
+* **k:** K denotes the rounds in the tournament selection process.
 A higher K value means fewer parents generate the next generation, this means a higher score increase but less diversity in the prompts.

-* cutoff: Cutoff aesthetics score to save the image and prompt
+* **cutoff:** Cutoff aesthetics score to save the image and prompt
+#### Image Generation Settings
+Image generation settings have an impact on the speed and behavior of the evolutionary algorithm, the euler_a sampler in conjunction with low step size and resolution is advisable for quick prompt evolution.
+Good prompts can then later be used to generate higher-quality images.
+The parameter n_samples determines how many images are generated per prompt, the scores are then averaged.
+A higher n_samples slows down the generation but stabilizes the optimization.

+* **n_samples:** The number of samples/seeds that will be evaluated per prompt in each generation.
+A higher n_samples slows down the generation but stabilizes the optimization.

 ## Acknowledgement
 [Stable Diffusion](https://github.com/CompVis/stable-diffusion) by Robin Rombach, Andreas Blattmann, Dominik Lorenz, Patrick Esser, Björn Ommer and the [Stability.ai](https://stability.ai/) Team.
 [K Diffusion](https://github.com/crowsonkb/k-diffusion) by [Katherine Crowson](https://twitter.com/RiversHaveWings).